nuonco/terraform-provider-nuonco/docs/data-sources/install.md

 page_title: "nuon_install Data Source - terraform-provider-nuon"
 subcategory: ""
 description: |-
-  nuon_install provides information about a Nuon install.
-  This data source can be useful when adding components and installs to an install created in the UI.
+  Provides information about a Nuon install.
+This data source can be useful if you need to begin programmatically managing an install created in the UI.
 ---

 # nuon_install (Data Source)

-`nuon_install` provides information about a Nuon install.
-This data source can be useful when adding components and installs to an install created in the UI.
+Provides information about a Nuon install.
+This data source can be useful if you need to begin programmatically managing an install created in the UI.